openedx/open-edx-proposals/oeps/best-practices/oep-0019-bp-developer-documentation.rst

       - **Provisional** if the decision is still preliminary and in experimental phase
       - **Accepted** *(date)* once it is agreed upon
       - **Superseded** *(date)* with a reference to its replacement if a later ADR changes or reverses the decision

+      If an ADR is in Draft, and the intention of the PR is to merge it with a status of Provisional, and not Accepted, you can clarify this in the PR using a status like the following: "Draft (=> Provisional)".

   Context
   *******